 gi0/0

-interface, create sub-interfaces for VLAN10 and VLAN20, assign them IP addresses, and encapsulate each with the appropriate VLAN ID.
+interface, create sub-interfaces for VLAN10 and VLAN20.
+Assign IP addresses to the sub-interfaces.
+Encapsulate each sub-interface with the appropriate VLAN ID.

 Howtokh-R(config)# interface gi0/0.10